adaltavo/HATS/README.md

 ## HOW TO BOOT TO THE REAL STOCK (OFW) FROM HEKATE

-To boot to real stock, please follow this guide
+To boot to real stock, please follow this guide because launching OFW from the Launch menu is NOT the real stock, but semi stock as stated here https://github.com/CTCaer/hekate/blob/master/res/hekate_ipl_template.ini

 ![stock](https://github.com/sthetix/HATS/blob/main/stock.png)